Debt Consolidation (what to consider + real life stories included)

 There is no guarantee creditors will agree

-Unfortunately, if you’re relying on creditors to throw you a lifeline here, you might be out of luck.
-In an ideal scenario, they’ll be forgiving and offer you a way to climb out of debt in a way that benefits everyone.
+Unfortunately, you might be out of luck if you’re relying on creditors to throw you a lifeline here.
+In an ideal scenario, they’ll be forgiving and offer you a way to climb out of debt to benefit everyone.

 But there’s no guarantee they’ll do this.
 They could outright reject your request or be inflexible with their counteroffer.